eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 One will never miss chunks since the event notification is reset after a call to `iox_ws_wait` or `iox_ws_timed_wait` which we introduce below.

-After we registered our runtime we create some stack storage for our WaitSet, initialize it and attach a `shutdownTrigger` to handle `CTRL-c`.
+After we registered our runtime we set up some `waitSetStorage`, initialize the _WaitSet_ and attach a `shutdownTrigger` to handle `CTRL-c`.

 ```c
 iox_runtime_init("iox-c-waitset-gateway");